eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 competition and create better QTSP services.

-Besides Qualified Electronic Signatures and Seals, also Non-Qualified Electronic Signatures or Seal providers can exist.
+Besides Qualified Electronic Signatures and Seals, also Non-Qualified Electronic Signatures or Seal Providers can exist.
 However, Non-Qualified Electronic Signature/ Seal Providers are out of scope of the ARF.